 Downtown events often revolve around the Sangre de Cristo Arts & Conference Center and adjacent Buell Children's Museum, which has won national recognition for excellence.

-The city's ambitious Nature and Raptor Center provides pleasant hiking along the river and houses rescued wild birds such as owls and eagles.
-There's also Lake Pueblo State Park west of town, where fishing, boating and other water sports are the order of the day.
+The city's ambitious Nature and Wildlife Discovery Center provides pleasant hiking along the river and houses rescued wild birds such as owls and eagles.
+There's also Lake Pueblo State Park west of town, where fishing, boating and other water sports are the order of the day, as well as great mountain biking trails.
 And in City Park, there's a zoo, including children's carnival rides and an antique carousel.

 Pueblo has not forgotten its roots.
 Witness the revitalization of the Union Avenue Historic District and the completely rebuilt El Pueblo Museum, which honors the area's history and cultural diversity.
 Those in search of more history can find it at Rosemount Museum, home of one of the city's founding fathers, or the Steelworks Museum of Industry & Culture, which houses a collection of archives and artifacts associated with the CF&I steel mill and its mining communities.

-And if you're fortunate enough to visit Pueblo in late August or early September, you just might catch the annual Colorado State Fair, nearly two weeks of carnivals, livestock shows, rodeos and concerts.
-It's a great way to celebrate the state.
+And if you're fortunate enough to visit Pueblo in late August or September, you just might catch the annual Colorado State Fair, nearly two weeks of carnivals, livestock shows, rodeos and concerts, or the Chile & Frijoles Festival, a free-for-all celebration of the prized, locally grown prized green chile served countless ways — and one of the reasons Pueblo's on the rise as a top food city in Colorado.
+Another is a long tradition of Italian, Greek, Slovenians, Polish, Irish, German and African-American Puebloans that are shaping the city’s menus.